Gjeitnes/Gjeitnes/README.md

 ### Hi there 👋
-I'm currently only learning the basics.
+- :bowtie: I'm learning the basics.

 <!--
 **Gjeitnes/Gjeitnes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.